 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Vaginectomy is a surgical procedure to remove all or part of the vagina.
-Healthcare providers perform this surgery to treat vaginal cancer that doesn’t respond to other treatments.
+Vaginectomy is a procedure to remove all or part of your vagina.

 Advertisement